Personal finance

 THIS APPROACH HAS CREATED SIGNIFICANT VALUE IN GLOBAL MARKETS

-Our proven capabilities to allocate across markets and asset classes have generated significant value for investors over the long term, as demonstrated by the 25-year track record of our longest-running multi-asset class portfolio, Coronation Global Optimum Growth - needs to link to the ZAR fund as it has a longer track record.
+Our proven capabilities to allocate across markets and asset classes have generated significant value for investors over the long term, as demonstrated by the 25-year track record of one of South Africa's longest-running global multi-asset class strategies, Coronation Global Optimum Growth.
 The Fund is an unconstrained global portfolio that allocates to our best ideas across asset classes in developed and emerging markets.

-• ranked first in its ASISA category since inception.
+- ranked first in its ASISA category since launch.

-As demonstrated in the graph below, for every R1 invested at inception in March 1999, you would have R22 today compared to R4 needed to keep up with inflation – resulting in a 5.5 times increase in purchasing power over that period (or a 3.5 times increase in purchasing power in USD terms over that same period).
+As demonstrated in the graph below, for every R1 invested at inception in March 1999, you would have R21 today compared to R4 needed to keep up with inflation – resulting in a 5.1 times increase in purchasing power over that period (or a 3.5 times increase in purchasing power in USD terms over that same period).

 How much international exposure is appropriate?